FloQast Interviews for Software Engineers: What You Need to Know

 The onsite is split into four slots, each with one person.

 This is a conversation with an Engineering Manager who asks questions about how you worked with people in the past, to understand how you’d work with people at FloQast.

 In this slot, the candidate works with one of our engineers on a pair programming exercise.
 There are any number of times that our engineers work with each other on teams — this helps to emulate that working relationship.

-As a whole, our software engineers are fullstack, so they may work on a React component on one day, on AWS lambdas another day, and tweak MongoDB queries on yet another day.
-In this slot, the candidate works with a software engineer to build an application from backend to frontend to emulate a user story that is assigned in one of our sprints.
+As a whole, our software engineers are fullstack, so they may work on React components, AWS lambdas, developing and testing APIs, or tweaking MongoDB queries all in a couple of days.
+In this slot, the candidate works with a software engineer to build an application from database to frontend to emulate a user story that is brought into one of our sprints.

 Resume Deep Dive

 The resume deep dive is an opportunity to talk through your experience with an Engineering Manager.
 For us, we see it as a way to see how a candidate considered various problems and figured out solutions.
 This is a hybrid interview that dips both into the technical details listed on the resume as well as the organizational details.
 In certain interviews an Engineering Manager may do both the Work Style and the Resume Deep Dive together.

 The group of interviewers then meets and shares their feedback on how they assessed.
 Based on the feedback from each of these interviews, the hiring manager then decides whether to move forward with an offer or not.